FDA allows emergency use of antibody drug Trump received

 Emergency authorization allows use of the drug to start while studies are continuing to establish safety and effectiveness.
 Early results suggest the drug may reduce COVID-19-related hospitalization or emergency room visits in patients at high risk for disease progression, the FDA said.

 Regeneron said that initial doses will be made available to roughly 300,000 patients through a federal government allocation program.
-Patients will not be charged for the drug but may have to pay part of the cost of giving the IV.
+Those patients will not be charged for the drug but may have to pay part of the cost of giving the IV.

-Initial supplies will likely be vastly outstripped by demand as the U.S. has surged past 10 million reported cases, with the country facing what health experts say will be a dark winter due uncontrolled spread of the virus.
+Initial supplies will likely be vastly outstripped by demand as the U.S. has surged past 12 million reported cases, with the country facing what health experts say will be a dark winter due to uncontrolled spread of the virus.

 Antibodies are proteins the body makes to target and help eliminate viruses, but it can take weeks for the best ones to form after an infection occurs.
 The drugs are concentrated versions of ones that proved best able to do this in lab and animal tests, and in theory help the body start to fight the virus right away.